badongers/core-js/README.md

 Core JS
 =======

-> CoreJS is micro-framework for applying OOP principles in Javascript.
+> CoreJS is a micro-framework for applying OOP principles in Javascript.
+It is designed not to get in the way of traditional javascript development.

 Version
 ----

-> Still a work in progress...
+> 0.0.2

 Bower Installation
 --------------